eti-p-doray/fast_float_32_avr/README.md

 1-Enter the makefile's folder in terminal<br/>
 2-Run with `make all`

+Using this software as a library in your project 1-Copy the FastFloat files (FastFloat.h, FastFloat.cpp, FastFloat_Assembly.S) in your project 2-Add the .cpp and the .S in the objects of the makefile (or use the provided makefile)

 The software may be used with the arduino environment<br/>
 Including the FastFloat software as a library in the arduino environment<br/>
-Follows the instructions for a manual installation at this link : http://arduino.cc/en/Tutorial/ArduinoISP
+1-Follows the instructions for a manual installation at this link : http://arduino.cc/en/Tutorial/ArduinoISP<br/>
+2-Include the library in your sketch and use it!
 Warning: Copy only the FastFloat files in the library folder (FastFloat.h, FastFloat.cpp, FastFloat_Assembly.S)

 The provided main.cpp is an exemple that allows to test FastFloat class' function.